 I get up every morning determined to both change the world and have one hell of a good time.
 Sometimes this makes planning my day difficult.

-Laura brings more than 25 years of professional experience to her role as President of Metropolitan Group.
-She has been with the firm since 1996, serving as national leader of MG’s strategic communication and organizational development practice areas for more than a decade.
+Laura brings more than 30 years of professional experience to her work as a strategist.
+Laura was a principal and long-term leader at Metropolitan Group since 1996.
+She served as the national leader of MG’s strategic communication and organizational development practice areas for more than a decade and as the company’s president.
+Laura now serves as a strategic advisor and consultant on strategic communication and organizational development projects.

 Laura has a keen sense of perspective, is sensitive to the individuals and environments in which she works, and is an incisive problem solver.
 She is sought after for her expertise in branding, social marketing and public will building, multicultural engagement strategies and campaigns, advocacy, training, and technical assistance to build organizational communication capacity for implementation.